oserttas-math/normal_body_temp_eda/README.md

 * More Information: http://www.amstat.org/publications/jse/datasets/normtemp.txt

 ---
 ### Analyze a dataset of human body temperatures and employ the concepts of hypothesis testing, confidence intervals, and statistical significance.

-Answer the following questions:
+ANSWER THE FOLLOWING QUESTIONS:

 **Is the distribution of body temperatures normal?**